B-Farahani/portfolio/_posts/2020-08-08-startup-success.markdown

 # Flask App

 Finally, I created an app using Flask, to predict the probability of success.
-Here’s a video of how it works:
+The below video shows how it receives the inputs and makes the prediction.

 [![Demo Startup Success App](https://j.gifs.com/r84WNK.gif){: .postImage}](https://www.youtube.com/watch?v=OIZRC9J9Voc)